Rachitt19/NRSC_Cloud-and-Shadow-Segementation-Project/README.md

 [**Certificate of Achievement (ISRO)**](RACHIT%20GUPTA_certificate.pdf) | [**Project Report**](Report.pdf)

 This project implements a SwinUNet-based deep learning model for separating clouds and shadows from satellite imagery.
 It includes a complete pipeline from data preprocessing to training, inference, and GeoTIFF generation.
-*The Certificates were given to only those participants who submitted a working model
+**Certificates were given to only those participants who submitted a working model**

 ## 🖼️ Sample Results (Reference)
 Below are sample inputs and outputs for reference.
 Note: The input and output below are structural examples and may not correspond to the exact same image instance due to dataset separation.